josephclaytonhansen/garden/backend/api-reference.md

 - **GET /plants**

-  - **Description:** Retrieves a list of all plants, including their associated location and vegetable type.
+  - **Description:** Retrieves a list of all plants, including their associated location and harvested vegetables.
   - **Parameters:** None.
   - **Response:** Array of Plant objects.